© James Bennett

 Fall for autumn in Mallorca

-As the leaves on the trees and vines start to change from green to russet red and the last of this season's grapes are harvested, we bid farewell to Mallorca’s sizzling hot summer and say hello to autumn.
+As the Balearic leaves begin to change from their vibrant spring green to a warm russet red, the last of the summer season's grapes are harvested and we bid a farewell to Mallorca’s sizzling hot summer in exchange for a cooler, yet pleasantly warm autumn.

-It's a great time of year to visit.
-The temperature begins to cool down and the hustle and bustle of the busiest time of year starts to slowly peter out but there are still plenty of things to see, do and taste on a trip here in autumn.
+Autumn is a great time to visit the island, the temperature begins to cool down with the hustle and bustle of the peak tourist season slowly beginning to peter out.
+Whilst enjoying warm days and cooler evenings, there are still plenty of things to do, see, and especially taste in the wonderful months of September, October, and November.

 Harvest festivals